bmurdata/NYCGovJobSearch/README.md

 # NYCGovJobSearch

 A Python based data scrape of https://www1.nyc.gov/jobs/index.page to provide help those seeking a career in civil service.
+Now with Mongo!

 Website implementation of this data(WIP) can be seen here- https://www.murphy-dev.com